 Last Tips on the 50 Best Historic Towns in Florida

 The Sunshine State brims with history and mysteries of the past making it both the perfect educational vacation spot with more than enough things to stack your itinerary.
-No matter where your map takes you, you will be in for an adventure around every corner.
+From beautiful beaches, natural springs, and water activities to historic homes, nature trails and simple pleasures, no matter where your map takes you, you will be in for an adventure around every corner of the Sunshine State.
 To learn more about other exciting vacation destinations, check out our Travel Blog for tips, tricks, and things to do in your favorite getaway places.

 * Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
 Please call or visit the respective website for the most up-to-date offerings and details.